 Eather Edward Patterson was the son of Christopher Greenberry Patterson and Sarah Elizabeth Souther.
+Husband of Lorraine Sharp.

 Captain Eather Edward Patterson was initially buried at the Cemetery Ryukyu Retto, Okinawa.